New relationships are the best.

 What do you think?
 Is it acceptable to pass gas in front of your significant other?
 If so, does it make your relationship stronger?

-If you found this article interesting, share with your friends and family to get the dialogue going by clicking the button below!
+If you found this article interesting, share it with your friends and family to get the dialogue going by clicking the button below!